Get Help Now

 3 months ago on Google

-We are very sorry to hear that your experience at GBMC has not met your expectations.
+We are very sorry to hear about your recent experience.
 Unfortunately, we are not permitted to discuss any patient/family matters on our social media accounts due to privacy concerns.
-We encourage you to speak directly with the department manager.
+However, we will share your feedback with the manager at the Hunt Valley office.
+Thank you for your note.

 Rehab.com icon